ricardocaldas/cctagpipeline/README.md

 *6* - The extraction will start;

-*7* - Images can be found at "Output Folder", described in Attributes panel.
+*7* - Images can be found at "Output Folder", described in Attributes panel of "KeyframeSelection" node.

 # Photogrametry with CCTag - *A computer with NVidia GPU with CUDA cores is necessary to run this part*